amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 Click on [this link](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com,translate.googleapis.com,language.googleapis.com) to enable the Vision, Translate, and Natural Language APIs for your project.

 After you've enabled them, you don't need to do any further setup, as you've already set up an API key.
-Just return to this tab.
+Just return to this window.

 Next, you'll send a request to the Cloud Vision API.